Security and privacy

 Learn how 1Password keeps your account secure when you use a QR code to sign in on a new device.

 Use a unique QR code to sign in to your 1Password account on a new device.
-After you scan your QR code with your new device’s camera, you’ll be signed in without entering your account password or other credentials.
+After you scan your QR code, you’ll be signed in without entering your account password or Secret Key.
+If you unlock 1Password with SSO or a passkey, you won’t need to provide a verification code from a linked app or browser.

 Technical design

-When you scan your QR code, 1Password creates an end-to-end encrypted channel between your new device and authorized device.
+When you scan your QR code, 1Password creates an end-to-end encrypted channel between your new device and existing linked app or browser.
 1Password uses the secure channel to transmit session information and key material.

 Your QR code contains partial confidential key material for each channel which makes sure they can’t be used later or intercepted by a malicious server.